bichikim/vuex-storage/README.md

     session: 'filter.session', // store.state.filter.session for saving sessionStorage
   },

-  // must set strict to be true
+  // you should set strict to be true
    strict: true,
 })
 const store = new Vuex.Store({